 If your asthma is well controlled, you should rarely need to use your reliever inhaler and you will only need one reliever a year.
 We also know that if people are using more than three reliever inhalers a year, they are more likely to have serious flare-ups of their asthma that may require steroid tablets or admission to hospital to treat.

-If you are using your inhaler more than three times a week due to asthma symptoms, or needing more than three reliever inhalers a year, then you should book an appointment with the practice nurse to review your asthma treatment or follow this link to complete an asthma review form.
+If you are using your inhaler more than three times a week due to asthma symptoms, or needing more than three reliever inhalers a year, then you should book an appointment with the practice nurse to review your asthma treatment.

 Switching your inhaler